Injectable¶

 Either

-.
+SINGLETONorTRANSIENT.
 In the former, only one instance will be resolved and cached for future resolves.
 In the latter, a new instance will be created each time it is resolved.
-Note this only affects auseConstructor
+Note this only affects auseConstructorprovider.

 -